Terms of ServiceContact UsReport a Bug

 2. Use a free Canva plan to add text and any other designs

 Once you have an album cover, great!
-You now have a way to visualize the most important thing: your artist’s library.
+You now have a way to visualize the most important thing: your artist's songs

 If you want to gain an audience, you'll want more than one or two songs.